Updated 8 May 2017

 Image stabilisation can make pictures less shaky.
 It’s not essential if you’re going to use a tripod or a good camera support, but it’s very useful for shooting handheld.
 The most effective stabilisation, featured in some new cameras like the Panasonic GH5, combines lens-based optical stabilisation and sensor-based in body image stabilisation (IBIS).

 Larger is usually better.
 The bigger sensors in HDSLRs, mirrorless cameras and large sensor video cameras are are usually better in low light, and let you get shallow focus effects.
 They also let you use smaller apertures without diffraction softening your image.
 But for news and events shooters, the greater depth of field you get from a small-sensor camera can be useful.

 Does the camera record in a format that your editing program can handle?
 Is the format easy to manage?

 Can the camera record in HD (720p), Full HD (1080p), Ultra HD (4K), slow motion?
 Which do you need?
 You don’t need 4K if you’re just shooting for the web.

 Things to ignore

 Special effects.
 If you want them, add them when you edit the film.

 Digital zoom.
 ‘200x digital zoom’ sounds great, but it’s just a way of electronically blowing up the middle of the image.
 It makes the picture quality worse, so you shouldn’t use it.
 Only the optical zoom counts.

 Megapixels.
 This tells you how many million light-capturing pixels there are in the sensor.
 More megapixels are supposed to be better for big prints, but they don’t make video any better.
-(Full HD video is only 2 megapixels).
+(Full HD video is only 2 megapixels and even Ultra HD 4K is only 8MP).
 More megapixels on a small sensor can actually mean the camera is worse in low light.